Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

-A novel approach to studying complex final states in hadronic decays is jet substructure (see e.g.~\cite{Larkoski:2017jix,Kogler:2018hem,Marzani:2019hun} and references therein).
-Jet substructure enables the study of decaying heavy particles, such as the top quark, through their imprint in the correlations of hadronic energy flux within jets.
-This approach has been successfully used as a search strategy for the past decade \cite{Butterworth:2008iy}, and recently, due to theoretical and experimental progress, it has transitioned to a tool for precision physics.
-As first shown in \Refcite{Hoang:2017kmk}, this provides an opportunity to study inclusive decays of boosted top quarks at the LHC, which can be described with rigorous factorization theorems \cite{Fleming:2007xt,Fleming:2007qr}, enabling the top mass to be treated in short-distance mass schemes~\cite{Hoang:2009yr,Hoang:2017suc}, overcoming ambiguities in its definition present in other approaches.
+A novel approach to studying complex final states in hadronic decays is jet substructure (e.g.~\Refscite{Larkoski:2017jix,Kogler:2018hem,Marzani:2019hun} and references therein).
+Jet substructure enables the study of decaying heavy particles through their imprint in the correlations of hadronic energy flux within jets.
+As first shown in \Refcite{Hoang:2017kmk}, this provides an opportunity to study inclusive decays of boosted top quarks at the LHC, which can be described with rigorous factorization theorems~\cite{Fleming:2007xt,Fleming:2007qr}, enabling the top mass to be treated in short-distance mass schemes~\cite{Hoang:2009yr,Hoang:2017suc}, overcoming ambiguities in its definition present in other approaches.